Community Development on the Lyng

 Providing inspirational activities that give everyone a chance to see what is possible and imagine what they could achieve.
 Giving people to skills to see how they can develop and achieve their personal goals.

-Helping people to maintain healthy eating and good health as well as experiencing and understanding the value of exercise via our weekly Youth Club sessions and our sponsored 5 to 11 Club sessions.
+Helping people to maintain healthy eating and good health as well as experiencing and understanding the value of exercise via our weekly Youth Club sessions (sponsored by Children in Need) and our 5 to 11 Club sessions.

 Looking to help people access sport and exercise through partnerships with the Leisure Centre and local sports coaching.